-Todays guest recipe is brought to you by the lovely health conscious Italian Erika Grossi from New York, USA.
+Todays recipe of Chocolate Strawberry Quinoa Porridge is brought to you by the lovely health conscious Italian Erika Grossi from New York, USA.

 Carbs are crucial for post-exercise recovery because they replenish the lost glycogen in the muscles; they also have a powerful anti-catabolic effect and help lower cortisol, while at the same time increasing serotonin, which makes you feel good.
 One of the most popular choices in grain alternatives is quinoa.

 Technically not a grain but a relative of green leafy vegetables, quinoa is very nutritious and is packed with protein containing all nine of the essential amino acids plus a great source of energy from it’s carbohydrate content.
 It is high in fibre, gluten free and contains many vitamins and minerals like magnesium.

 I was looking for something simple, protein-rich, vegetarian, vegan, dairy-free and gluten-free for post-workout recovery and this breakfast bowl is incredibly simple, requiring just 5 ingredients and more or less 30 minutes, depending on the type of quinoa you are using.

 - A cup of unsweetened oat milk (use soy milk or almond milk to make the recipe totally gluten free)

 - One cup of diced strawberries

 - One tbs raw cocoa powder

 - additional hot water